yulqen/contax/README.md

 ---

-For more detailed instructions and technical documentation, consider consulting the [Django Documentation](https://docs.djangoproject.com/en/stable/).
-If you face issues, feel free to contribute or raise issues in the project repository.
+If you face issues, feel free to raise an issue in the project repository.
 Enjoy managing your contacts with Contax!